 Protein is an important part of a balanced diet but it also helps get us to sleep.
 Foods such as turkey, chicken, fish, and certain cheeses contain notable amounts of tryptophan.
 This amino acid is commonly associated with overeating turkey on Thanksgiving leading to a “food coma.”
 Although overeating does tend to make one tired, tryptophan itself aids in the release of serotonin which induces sensations of relaxation and tiredness.
 The National Sleep Foundation states that properly combining complex carbohydrates (found below) and proteins containing tryptophan causes the amino acid to have greater availability for use in the brain.
 Pairing foods correctly can significantly increase tryptophan efficacy.

-Fish are a particularly beneficial protein because they contain a significant amount of omega-3 fatty acids, which help regulate hormones and reduces stress levels.
+Fish are a particularly beneficial protein because they contain a significant amount of omega-3 fatty acids, which help regulate hormones and reduce stress levels.
 Furthermore, many fish are an excellent source of vitamin B6, which is a necessary component in melatonin production.
-This hormone helps keep one from waking during the night.
+This hormone helps keep an individual from waking during the night.
 Substituting beef or pork with fish as your primary protein may improve your ability to fall asleep.

 Whole Grains or Complex Carbohydrates